Bandit: Oh, I don't know, sit around and watch the cars rust?

 - Phineas and Ferb

 - In the My Little Pony: Friendship Is Magic episode "Too Many Pinkie Pies", this — a literal watching-paint-dry test — is how the other Mane Five determine who the real Pinkie is.
 The fakes can't stand not having fun for so long, but the real, more complex Pinkie Pie (who suggested the idea) can withstand anything if it means she won't be made to leave her friends.
+And besides, while the real Pinkie Pie would have been afraid of the unknown consequences of failing, the fakes had nothing to lose that way.

 - In The Looney Tunes Show episode "Father Figures", when Porky Pig joins the Father Figure Program and becomes a father figure to Henery Hawk, some of the activities he takes him on is watching paint dry and grass grow.
 Henery was not amused.
 Henery even lampshades how Porky's idea of fun is acting out the expression of watching paint dry.